Micrified/div/README.md

 ### Misc

 The title text is automatically centered by default, and is restricted to one line.
+If the text exceeds the maximum line length, it is cut short in order to fit.